thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 ---------------------------------------

 Similar to TiltPi or the Tilt Hydrometer app, TiltBridge supports logging to Google Sheets.
-Setting up Google Sheets is more involved than either `Fermentrack`_ or `Brewers Friend`_, but provides a free, easily accessible cloud data service.
+Setting up Google Sheets is more involved than other services, but provides a free, easily accessible cloud data service.

+.. note:: If you are looking for an easier way to log TiltBridge data to the cloud, I recommend checking out `Fermentrack.net`_.